N S E W

 What if weather forces a route change?

 This is part of the programme, not a failure of it.
 Route adjustments due to weather are among the most powerful learning moments the retreat delivers — and they are explicitly built into the curriculum as Principle Three.
-Anton has extensive Mediterranean sailing experience and makes all safety decisions with full authority as skipper.
+Anton makes all safety decisions with full precaution as skipper.
 You will never be in an unsafe situation; you will sometimes be in an uncomfortable one.

 Yes — and it works particularly well for them.
 The boat disrupts hierarchy naturally.
 A junior engineer who can tie a bowline has skills the CEO does not.
-The equalising effect of the environment is one of the retreat's most valuable features for leadership teams with mixed levels.
-Individual corporate bookings often deliberately include a mix of seniority for exactly this reason.
+The equalising effect of the environment is one of the passage's most valuable features for leadership teams with mixed levels.

 Hold